Annual Community Programming

 Urban Indigenous Christmas Cheer

-Christmas Cheer supports urban Indigenous people during the holidays.
-Since 2002, it has grown from providing food hampers for students to helping 55+ families yearly, distributing over 725 packages.
-With sponsors, we offer gifts, turkeys, winter clothes, personal care items, and gift cards.
-Despite increased demand due to COVID-19, volunteers and sponsors continue spreading holiday joy.
-If you are interested in sponsoring an urban Indigenous family, please contact us.
+Christmas Cheer supports urban Indigenous community members in need during the holiday season to provide families with what they need to celebrate and participate in the Christmas spirit.
+Since 2002, it has grown from providing food hampers for students away from home, to helping 55+ families annually, distributing over 725 packages.
+With generous support of our sponsors, we offer gifts, turkeys, winter clothing, personal care items, and gift cards.
+If you are interested in sponsoring an urban Indigenous family this Christmas, please reach out.
+Wli Nipi Atasutman!

 Contact Annual Community Program for more info.